 Econfina River State Park

-$2 per vehicle.
-Please use the honor box to pay fees.
-Correct change is required.
+$2 per vehicle - please use the honor box to pay fees with correct change

 Welcome to Econfina River State Park

 Nestled along the northern Gulf Coast, this park protects a mosaic of diverse landscapes.

 The Econfina River meanders like a dark ribbon through pine flatwoods and oak-palm forests, to broad expanses of salt marsh dotted with pine islands.